Positivity of Peterson Schubert Calculus: Flag manifolds and Peterson Varieties

 The following was proved in classical types by Tymoczko \cite[Thm~4.3]{tymoczko:paving} and generalized to all Lie types by Precup \cite{precup}.

-\begin{prop} For $I \subset \Delta$, let $w_I$ denote the longest element in the Weyl subgroup $W_I$. \begin{enumerate}[label=(\alph*),leftmargin=*] \item The intersection $\Pet \cap BwB/B$ is nonempty if and only if $w=w_I$ for some subset $I\subset \Delta$. \item The subvariety $\Pet_I^\circ:=\Pet \cap Bw_IB/B$ is an affine space of dimension $|I|$.
-In particular, $\Pet_I$ is an irreducible subvariety of $X_{w_I}$. \end{enumerate} \end{prop} Some of the details proving part (b) are implicit in \cite{balibanu:peterson}.
+\begin{prop} For $I \subset \Delta$, let $w_I$ denote the longest element in the Weyl subgroup $W_I$. \begin{enumerate}[label=(\alph*),leftmargin=*] \item The intersection $\Pet \cap BwB/B$ is nonempty if and only if $w=w_I$ for some subset $I\subset \Delta$. \item The set theoretic intersection $\Pet_I^\circ:=\Pet \cap Bw_IB/B$ is an affine space of dimension $|I|$.
+In particular, its closure $\Pet_I$ is an irreducible subvariety of $X_{w_I}$. \end{enumerate} \end{prop} Some of the details proving part (b) are implicit in \cite{balibanu:peterson}.
 We take the opportunity to make these details explicit in \cref{prop:paving} below.
-We will refer to $\Pet_I^\circ$ as a \emph{Peterson cell}, and we denote by $\Pet_I$ the closure $\Pet_I^\circ$.
-Then $\Pet_I \subset X_{w_I}$ is an irreducible variety, and the Schubert cell decomposition of Schubert varieties yields an affine paving,
+We will refer to $\Pet_I^\circ$ as a \emph{Peterson cell}; its closure $\Pet_I \subset X_{w_I}$ is an irreducible variety, and the Schubert cell decomposition of Schubert varieties yields an affine paving

 Following \cite[Prop 2.1(a)]{graham:positivity}, the classes $\set{[\Pet_I]_S}{I\subset\Delta}$ form a basis of $H_*^S(\Pet)$.
-Observe that $S \subset T$ is a regular subtorus, thus the fixed point loci for $S$ and $T$ in $G/B$ coincide, i.e., $(G/B)^T = (G/B)^S$, see e.g. \cite[\S 24.2, \S 24.3]{humphreys:linear}.
+Observe that $S \subset T$ is a regular subtorus, thus the fixed point loci for $S$ and $T$ in $G/B$ coincide, i.e., $(G/B)^T = (G/B)^S$; see e.g. \cite[\S 24.2, \S 24.3]{humphreys:linear}.
 It follows that

 where we utilize the usual identification $(G/B)^T = W$.

 For $I \subset \Delta$, an element $v\in W$ is called a {\em Coxeter element} for $I$ if $v=s_{\alpha_1}\cdots s_{\alpha_k}$ for some enumeration $\alpha_1,\ldots,\alpha_k$ of $I$.
 Recall the following result, cf.~\cite[Lemma 7]{insko.tymoczko:intersection.theory}: